top of page

 Employment

-Rebecca has had a wide variety of jobs.
+Auntie Vice has had a wide variety of jobs.
 After finishing her undergraduate degree she was the Executive Director of the Bakersfield AIDS Foundation.
 She left that position to attend graduate school.
 She has worked as a lecturer and adjunct professor at John Jay College and Baruch College (both part of the CUNY system) in New York City.

 She relocated to California and worked as a nonpartisan policy researcher for the State.
 At the California Research Bureau she specialized in women veterans, criminal justice, and education policy research.
 Her work on the needs of women veterans is nationally recognized.
 It serves as the basis for multiple state and local laws.
 Her policy research is the basis for more than two dozen state and federal laws and successful propositions.